 (This article was first published on 28 June 2015.
-It is being reposted from The Quint’s archives to mark PV Narasimha Rao’s birth anniversary.)
+It is being reposted from The Quint’s archives to mark the birth anniversary of former Prime Minister PV Narasimha Rao.)

 Pamulaparti Venkata Narasimha Rao, the first prime minister of India to have emerged from south of the Vindhyas, in 1991, passed unheralded in Delhi in 2004.